informalsystems/quint/doc/lang.md

 =========================
 ```

-Quint does not provide syntax sugar for doing that.
-If you want to achieve
+Quint has similar syntax sugar for doing that:
-something similar in Quint, then you can use `export` as follows:

 ```bluespec
 module Bar {